 - H.7.1.
 Questions shall cover all of the following areas, as they pertain to mammography: - Basic medical principles, including breast structure and architecture, types and causes of breast cancer, basic workup and treatment. - Basic epidemiology of breast cancer - Physics and technology of mammographic image production - Physics of x-ray interaction in matter, and more specifically, breast tissue - Basic radiation protection - Metrics of image quality, and factors influencing them - Digital detectors in mammography - General characteristics of breast imaging systems - Mammographic positioning essentials - Alternate modalities for breast imaging - Quality control in full field mammography and stereotactic mammography - Professionalism, interpersonal, and communications skills - Advanced applications and emerging technologies - H.7.2.
 The examiners shall ask questions alternately. - H.7.3.
 Upon completion of the examination, the candidate shall be excused for the decision. - H.7.4.
 Any major shortcomings in the knowledge, skill, or attitude of the candidate shall be sufficient to justify a failure, at the discretion of the examiners. - H.7.5.
 The examiners shall be able to decide, at their discretion, that the candidate will be given a delayed passing score, to be issued once certain conditional activities have been completed to the satisfaction of the members, if they have full confidence that these conditions are sufficient for the candidate to be adequately certified. - H.7.6.
 This first period of certification shall expire on the fourth January 31st following success at the examination. - H.7.7.
-A certificate of certification shall be sent to successful candidates.
+Certificates shall be mailed to successful candidates.
+Successful candidates may opt to receive a framed certificate for a fee as stipulated in the CCPM schedule of fees.